awslabs/amazon-sqs-java-messaging-lib/README.md

 for communicating with Amazon Simple Queue Service.
 This project builds on top of the AWS SDK for Java to use Amazon SQS as the JMS (as defined in 1.1 specification) provider for the messaging applications without running any additional software.

 * You can download release builds through the [releases section of this](https://github.com/awslabs/amazon-sqs-java-messaging-lib) project.
-* For more information on using the amazon-sqs-java-messaging-lib, see our getting started guide to SQS[here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/Welcome.html).
+* For more information on using the amazon-sqs-java-messaging-lib, see our getting started guide to SQS [here](http://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSGettingStartedGuide/Welcome.html).

 ##Getting Started